SteveDoyle2/pyNastran/pyNastran/bdf/dev_vectorized/readme.txt

            o non-request for nodes/materials that don't exist o use case #3:  user loads model, but missing some data o Favorite:   Option A/C

+             o use case #4:  user wants to write elements 1:10, but 5 doesn't exist o Favorite:   Option A
+                 o Compromise: Option C

          o What about?
            o request for elements that don't exist